naiyerasif/site/content/post/2025/2025-06-03--how-to-write-integration-tests-using-testcontainers-in-python.md

         return data.decode("utf-8")
 ```

-The `download_file_as_bytes` function fetches a file from S3 and returns its contents as a byte array.
-The `read_text_file` function looks up the file location in the database using a given `id` and returns its contents as a string.
+`download_file_as_bytes` fetches an object from S3 and returns it as a byte array. `read_text_file` looks up an object's location in the database using a given `id`, downloads it, and reads it as text.

 ## Writing the integration test

 To write an integration test, we need to set up a test environment with the following requirements.

 - A password stored in SecretsManager and environment variables to initialize the configuration
-- A database table to store the file locations
+- A database table to store the object locations
-- An S3 bucket from where the application can retrieve the files
+- An S3 bucket the application can read from

-Let's implement this setup in a fixture.
+The following fixture sets it all.

 ```python title="tests/test_main.py"
 import json